RektifyAI/attack-playbook/README.md

 # Attack Playbook

 ### Introduction
 Sena Labs has supplied an attack playbook that lists relevant hacks, scams, exploits, and general attacks that occur on Web3 products.
 We have generalized these events, whether it be cyber or real-world, to be specified as <b> attacks</b>, regardless of architectural nature.
+An "attack" is a general cybersecurity term to describe an event of a breech on a digital product or platform.
+Adversarial attacks occur on AI/ML products such as ML models.

 Sena Labs promotes the DYOR "do your own research" model, as the primary requirement to explore digital assets powered by blockchain; studying the architecture and methodology of attacks within the digital asset arena is strongly recommended.